MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/modern-authentication/cannot-connect-mailbox-pop-imap-outlook.md

 ---
-title: Can't connect to Exchange Online mailbox using POP/IMAP, and Modern authentication
+title: Can't connect to Outlook with POP/IMAP and Modern authentication
 description: Describes an issue in which you are not able to connect to Exchange Online mailbox using POP/IMAP, SMTP protocols and Modern authentication in Outlook.
 author: TobyTu
 ms.author: Agustin.Gallegos